Charles Akonnor: SpVgg Unterhaching

 His initial injury whilst at Wolfsburg, prompted a January 2004 move to SpVgg Unterhaching, a return to the 2.
 Bundesliga.
-He made his debut for the club on 31 January in their 3–1 victory over SpVgg Greuther Fürth.
+He made his debut for the club on 31 January in their 3–1 victory over Greuther Fürth.
 On 5 April 2004, he scored his debut goal, by scoring Unterhaching's only goal in a 3–1 loss to Rot-Weiß Oberhausen.
 Akonnor immediately became an important player in their team with his experience from playing in the Bundesliga, featuring in 15 of the 17 league matches in the second round of the 2003–04 season.

 The following season, he played 31 matches, missing only 3 matches and scored three goals.
-One of his goals, came in the league match against FC Erzgebirge Aue, which he scored the second goal to help SpVgg Unterhaching to a comfortable 4–1 victory.
+One of his goals, came in the league match against Erzgebirge Aue, which he scored the second goal to help SpVgg Unterhaching to a comfortable 4–1 victory.
 At the end of his two-year spell, he had played in 48 matches in all competitions (46 league matches) and scored 4 goals.

 Later years

 In 2005, Akonnor moved to Denmark to play with AC Horsens, playing an important part in the team's consolidation in the Danish Superliga, where they had just arrived in the previous season.
-He played one final season in Cyprus' top flight, with Alki Larnaca FC.
+He played one final season in Cyprus' top flight, with Alki Larnaca.

-In Summer 2008 left Cyprus and moved to Germany based club SC Langenhagen in the Oberliga Niedersachenliga-West on a one-year contract.
+In Summer 2008 left Cyprus and moved to Germany-based club SC Langenhagen in the Oberliga Niedersachenliga-West on a one-year contract.
 He played there until 18 February 2009 when he announced the end of his career.